uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

   </div>
 </div>

+the staff here were very cool, and the fitout had those melbournean green tiles that i love so much. the fried chicken sandwich was perfectly cooked and spiced, and the apple in the coleslaw was absolutely next level. the coffee i bought wasn't too fruity or interesting but i was surprised at how pleasant its bitterness was. i normally prefer acidic coffees because the harshness of something really bitter isn't my style, but this managed to walk the line without tipping over the edge

 1x long black
 1x fried chicken sandwich
-\- $10.50
+\- $10.50 aud

 ### arnold's
 <div class="two-columns">